manufonn/US-Five-Year-Cancer-Survival/README.md

 Data From 1963-2013

 If you a person was diagnosed with bladder cancer in 1990, what is the chance he/she will survive for the next five years?
-The data show total cancers for all age groups and all races.
+The data show totals for all age groups and all races.